-As an advisor, you know prospecting is a fundamental part of a thriving practice.
-Yet many advisors, whether new or veterans of the business, avoid it.
+As a financial professional, you know prospecting is a fundamental part of a thriving practice.
+Yet many financial professionals, whether new or veterans of the business, avoid it.
 This is often due to fear of rejection or a lack of a strategy.
 But what if you approached existing clients?

 Prospecting existing clients sounds counterintuitive, maybe even ridiculous.
 But have you tapped all opportunities in those relationships?
 Or are they on cruise control, even stagnant?

 Segment Your Clients Using The 80/20 Rule

 In a related article, we illustrated how a disproportionate amount of your business (typically 80%) is generated by relatively few of your clients (about 20%).

 As explained in the first two articles in this series, doing an 80/20 analysis of your business will help you to:

 Now, we’re going to focus on the MVPs in your business—your Most Valuable Prospects.